openmoh/openmohaa/docs/configuration/server.md

 ### Configure the network components

-The network components can be tweaked to use IPv4/IPv6.
-IPv6 is disabled by default on dedicated servers but that can be changed:
+The network settings can be adjusted to use either IPv4, IPv6, or both.
+By default, IPv6 is disabled on dedicated servers.
+The following commands adjust network settings:
-- `set net_enabled 1` enables IPv4 only - the default on the dedicated server executable
+- `set net_enabled 1`: This enables IPv4 only (the default setting for dedicated servers).
-- `set net_enabled 2` enables IPv6 only
+- `set net_enabled 2`: This enables IPv6 only.
-- `set net_enabled 3` enables both IPv4 and IPv6 - the default on the standalone executable
+- `set net_enabled 3`: This enables both IPv4 and IPv6 (the default setting when running the standalone game)

-The master server (gamespy protocol) doesn't support IPv6 servers, which means if IPv4 is disabled and IPv6 is only used, the server won't be visible in the internet game server list.
+*Note: The master server (using the GameSpy protocol) does not support IPv6.
+If IPv4 is disabled, the server won't appear in the online server list for internet games, even if IPv6 is enabled.*

-### Optimization (or Antichams)
+### Optimization / Antichams

 A new variable, `sv_netoptimize`, enables a feature that optimizes network bandwidth by not sending players information about others they can't see.
 For each client, the server optimizes by only transmitting data about players within their view.
 Clients will not receive information about players they can't see.
 This feature also helps protect against cheaters:
-- `set sv_netoptimize 0` disables the optimization - the default
+- `set sv_netoptimize 0`: This disables the optimization - the default
-- `set sv_netoptimize 1` enables the optimization for entities that are moving
+- `set sv_netoptimize 1`: This enables the optimization for entities that are moving
-- `set sv_netoptimize 2` enables the optimization always
+- `set sv_netoptimize 2`: This enables the optimization, always

 This option exists since **Medal of Honor: Allied Assault Breakthrough** 2.30, however it was improved in OpenMoHAA: sounds like footsteps will be sent so players don't get confused.